numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    :align: center
    :width: 60%

-   Horizontal vs Vertical View
+   Horizontal versus Vertical View

-   Illustration of fixed-cost view (vertical cuts) and fixed-target view (horizontal cuts).
-Black lines depict the best function value plotted versus number of function evaluations.
+   Illustration of fixed-budget view (vertical cuts) and fixed-target view (horizontal cuts).
+Black lines depict the best quality indicator value plotted versus number of function evaluations.

 It is often argued that the fixed-cost approach is close to what is needed for real world applications where the total number of function evaluations is limited.
 On the other hand, also a minimum target requirement needs to be achieved in real world applications, for example, getting (noticeably) better than the currently available best solution or than a competitor.

 For benchmarking algorithms we prefer the fixed-target scenario over the fixed-cost scenario since it gives *quantitative and interpretable*